Artory/drf-hal-json/README.md

     def get_file_type(self, obj):
         return 'application/zip'
 ```

-In the above example, we ride on the fact that Django `FileField`
-and `ImageField` fields are automatically rendered as links.

 `HalContributeToLinkField` can be used for any model-level relation
 which are not explicitly linked using `HalHyperlinkedRelatedField`.